demidko/android/readme.md

 ### Build

-1. Run command `./gradlew assembleOptimized` in the repo.
+1. Run command `./gradlew assembleBeta` in the repo.
 1. Your app will be located at `./app/build/outputs/apk/optimized/*.apk`